nichamond143/elderly-activity-monitoring-system/README.md

 6431503132 Josef Mathieu Pattarapon Ranc
 6431503133 Nichaphat Srinongwaeng

+## Features
+### Motion Detection System
+*Developer* : Nichaphat Srinongwaeng
+*Description* : This branch focuses on development of the motion detection system using YOLOv8 pose estimation model for activity recognition such as standing, sleeping, sitting, and transitioning time between activities.

 ## Instruction
 You need to create skeleton of your project's development.
 It does not necessary include the complete source code.
 Please follow instructions below:
 - Edit readme file that briefly explains your project and details of members.​